MattHalloran/ReactGraphQLTemplate/README.md

 ## [👩🏼‍💻 Developer setup][setup-guide]
-Linked is our guide for setting up all Vrooli repos.
+Here is our [guide for setting up all Vrooli repos][setup-guide].
 In addition to the common steps, you'll need to do the following:

 ### 1. Edit Business data
 Edit the file `assets/public/business.json` to match your business's data.